 Iwasaki Lab／International Research Center for Infectious Diseases Laboratory of Emerging Viral Diseases

-Mammarenaviruses include highly pathogenic agents, like Lassa (West Africa) and Junin (South America) viruses that cause viral hemorrhagic fever in humans and pose serious public health concerns in their endemic regions.
-In addition, worldwide-distributed lymphocytic choriomeningitis virus (LCMV) is a neglected human pathogen of clinical significance.
-Despite their substantial impact on human health, current therapeutic options against mammarenaviruses are very limited.
-Our research focuses on better understanding of molecular and cellular biology of mammarenaviruses to facilitate the development of novel antivirals and vaccines.
+Mammarenaviruses include highly pathogenic agents such as Lassa (West Africa) and Junin (South America) viruses, which cause viral hemorrhagic fever in humans and pose important public health problems within their regions of endemicity.
+In addition, the worldwide-distributed, prototypic mammarenavirus, lymphocytic choriomeningitis virus (LCMV) is a neglected human pathogen of clinical significance.
+Despite their substantial impact on human health, current therapeutic options for mammarenaviruses are very limited.
+Our research focuses on investigating the molecular and cellular biology of mammarenaviruses to facilitate the development of novel antivirals and vaccines.